ROMDHANA/pymembrane/source/index.rst

 Welcome to the ``pymembrane`` documentation version |release|.

-This module is a Python library for modeling, simulating, and optimizing spiral membrane-based processes.
+This module is a Python library for modeling, simulating and optimizing spiral membrane-based processes.

 .. container:: important custom-box